Best State to Form an LLC

 Because of the nature of real estate, it does make sense in most cases to form your LLC in the state where the real estate is.
 After all, whether you’re selling, buying, renting, etc., you’re going to be making money from the real estate itself, and so that’s where you’d be conducting business.

-There also may be cases where an LLC member living in one state does absolutely all of their LLC’s business in another state, in which case it could make sense not to form the LLC in the state where they reside.
+There also may be cases where an LLC member living in one state does all their LLC’s business in another state, in which case moving an LLC to another state may make sense.
 Even so, they’d have to take special care to not conduct any business operations in their home state.

 In all of these scenarios, it’s best to consult a business attorney with some experience in this field.